Independent Health Professions at the Herman Ostrow School of Dentistry

-Applications will be reviewed when the following materials have been received by the Division of Occupational Science and Occupational Therapy:
+Applications will be reviewed after the application deadline, and once the following materials have been received by the USC Chan Division of Occupational Science and Occupational Therapy:

 A total of 128 units is required for the Bachelor of Science degree.
 An occupational therapy major cannot count any 300-level OT course toward the B.S. degree.